Trump to discuss 'arms race' with China, Russia some time in the future

-WASHINGTON (Reuters) - U.S. President Donald Trump on Monday said he will discuss military developments with his counterparts from China and Russia in the future in the hopes of ending what he described as an arms race with the countries.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Monday said he would discuss military developments with his counterparts from China and Russia in the future, in the hopes of ending what he described as an arms race with the countries.

 “I am certain that, at some time in the future, President Xi and I, together with President Putin of Russia, will start talking about a meaningful halt to what has become a major and uncontrollable Arms Race.
 The U.S. spent 716 Billion Dollars this year.
 Crazy!”
 Trump wrote in a tweet, the day after he returned from the Group of 20 meeting in Argentina.